huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 3. Swap partition co-located on same device as data partition
 4. Swap partition on internal MMC, data on separate device.

 There are scenarios where having a swap file helps, but that's mostly because of Steam.
-For example, when playing the Steam version of Saints Row 2 there's not enough memory to hold both Steam, and Saints row.
+For example, when playing the Steam version of Saints Row 2 (or Portal) there's not enough memory to hold both Steam, and a game like Saints row.
 With 1gb of ram total and 128mb of that allocated towards the GPU, we're sitting around 881mb of usable memory.
 Steam can easily use 500mb.
 Saints Row 2 does as well.
 Enabling swap allows the steam memory usage to get swapped out to disk, at which point you can play the game without major stuttering.

 That said, the real solution here is quite simple.
 DON'T USE STEAM.